Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Notation

-We finish this section with definitions specific to our work.
-A \emph{branch} of a rooted tree $T$ is a subtree rooted at a vertex $u$ of $T$ that contains $u$, exactly one child $u'$ of $u$ and all descendants of the child $u'$.
-In particular, the subtree given by a leaf and its parent is a branch, and the number of branches containing a leaf $v$ is equal to the number of edges on the path from $v$ to the root.
-A branch $S$ is \emph{primary} if the root of $S$ has at least two children in $T$ and each ancestor of the root of $S$ has exactly one child.
-Every rooted tree $T$ that is not a rooted path has a primary branch.
+A \emph{branch} of a rooted tree~$T$ is a subtree~$S$ rooted at a vertex~$u$ of~$T$ such that $u$ has at least two children, and the subtree~$S$ contains exactly~$u$, one child~$u'$ of~$u$, and all descendants of~$u'$.
+In particular, a rooted tree has a branch if and only if it has a vertex with at least two children.
+A branch~$S$ is \emph{primary} if every ancestor of the root of~$S$ has exactly one child.
+Every rooted tree~$T$ that is not a rooted path has at least two primary branches and all primary branches are rooted at the same vertex.
+Let~$(T,f)$ be a depth-decomposition of a matroid~$M$.
+We write~$\widehat{S}$ for the set of elements of the matroid~$M$ mapped by~$f$ to the leaves of~$S$ and $\|S\|$ for the number of edges of~$S$.
+Let~$S$ be a branch of~$T$ and $S_1,\ldots,S_k$ be the other branches with the same root.
+The branch~$S$ is \emph{at capacity} if

-Let $S$ be a branch of a depth-decomposition $(T,f)$ of a matroid $M=(X,\II)$.
-We write $\widehat{S}$ for the set of elements of $M$ mapped by $f$ to the leaves of $S$ and $\|S\|$ for the number of edges of $S$.
-We say that a primary branch $S$ is \emph{at capacity} if the rank of $\widehat{S}$ is equal to the sum of $\|S\|$ and the number of edges on the path from the root of $T$ to the root of $S$.
-In other words, the rank inequality from the definition of a depth-decomposition holds with equality for $\widehat{S}$.
+where~$X$ is the set of all elements of the matroid~$M$ (see Figure~\ref{fig:branches} for an illustration).
+Note that if~$S$ is primary, then the left side of the equality is~$r(\widehat{S})$ and the right side is~$h+\|S\|$, where~$h$ is the depth of the root of~$S$.
+In particular, a primary branch~$S$ is \emph{at capacity} if and only if the rank of~$\widehat{S}$ is equal to the sum of~$\|S\|$ and $h$, i.e., if and only if the rank inequality from the definition of a depth-decomposition holds with equality for the set~$\widehat{S}$.
+Finally, if~$(T,f,g)$ is an extended depth-decomposition of~$M$, we say that a branch~$S$ rooted at a vertex~$u$ is \emph{solid} if the matroid~$(M/K_u)\left[\widehat{S}\right]$ after removal of its loops is connected, and that $(T,f,g)$ is solid if all of its branches are; again, an illustration can be found in Figure~\ref{fig:branches}.

-Finally, an \emph{extended depth-decomposition} of a vector matroid $M=(X,\II)$ is a triple $(T,f,g)$ such that $(T,f)$ is a depth-decomposition of $M$ and $g$ is a mapping from the non-root vertices of $T$ to a basis of $\overline{X}$ such that every element $x\in X$ is contained in the linear hull of the $g$-image of the non-root vertices on the path from $f(x)$ to the root.